The Vaping Crisis Continues Unabated

-November of 2018.
-In September, 2019, as hospitalizations and deaths from the then mysterious lung illness were being reported, the Trump Administration threatened to ban all flavored vaping products, including mint and menthol pods but that ban hasn't materialized.
-More recently, the President has promised an announcement "soon" that would "balance youth health and jobs".
+In September, 2019, as hospitalizations and deaths from the then mysterious lung illness were being reported, the Trump Administration threatened to ban all flavored vaping products, including mint and menthol pods.
+But that ban hasn't materialized.
+More recently, Trump has promised an announcement "soon" that will "balance youth health and jobs".
 No such announcement as been made as of yet.

 In an attempt to preempt federal action, on October 17, 2019, JUUL announced that it would stop selling flavored (creme, fruit, berry and mange) pods entirely but still sell mint flavored pods.
 Then on November 7, 2019, JUUL further announced it would stop selling mint flavored pods but continue its menthol.
 JUUL's Founder and CEO was replaced by an executive from Altria (which used to be Philip Morris and has seen its $35 million investment in JUUL take a hit).
 Last week, JUUL laid off over 600 workers.
 The first wrongful death lawsuit was filed last month by the mother of an 18-year old Florida boy who used a JUUL for three years and died in his sleep due to "breathing complications" after being hospitalized for lung problems.

 EVALI hospitalizations and deaths.
 EVALI (which stands for e-cigarette or vaping product use associated lung injury) cases continue to mount.
 As of November 14, 2019 (CDC numbers are released each Thursday), the count was 2,172 confirmed or probable EVALI hospitalizations and 42 deaths.
 Not included in that number was the first EVALI death in Marin County (the fourth such death in California) the day before.
 The 45-year old woman was a Vacaville resident living in Novato with her family and had reportedly begun vaping six months ago.
 There have been 15 EVALI hospitalizations in the Bay Area.